theDapperFoxtrot/LUT-Software-Development-Skills-Front-End-2023/README.md

 Overall, I'm really pleased with how the homepage is coming along, and I'm looking forward to getting more practice with animations to create what people call a more modern website.
 I'm somewhat anti-animations, but I know that they're necessary to please audiences at times.
 Personally, I think animations only serve a specific audience, and I'd rather put more emphasis on catoring to accessibility needs than flashy graphics.

 Today I move on to Part 3.

+Edit: I forgot to mention, Traversy Media was teaching people to set up a 'manual' way of refreshing the page while using Sass, but I prefer to use the VS Code extension to simplify the process.
+It auto creates the necessary files with one click.
+It was really nice to see how the extension is working under the hood though.